-The idea of the book is born out of the meeting of the two editors at the Maimonides Center for Advanced Studies in Hamburg during the years 2016-2017 and more substantially out of our joined research on the last months of Landauer in the Munich Räterepublik in 1918-1919.
-During our work, we came to the idea to commemorate the 100th anniversary of Landauer’s brutal death in joining our respective domain of expertise, Sprachphilosophie (Libera Pisano), and Jewish political thought (Cedric Cohen Skalli), and in convening scholars to a conference titled THE SKEPSIS AND ANTIPOLITICS OF GUSTAV LANDAUER.
-One century after Landauer’s tragic death, in a time marked by a deep skepticism concerning the consequences of modern politics, but also by more than a century of linguistic turn in philosophy, we thought to devote this international conference to the complex articulation of Skepsis and Antipolitics in Landauer’s life, thought and legacy.
-The conference was organized by the Bucerius Institute for the Research of Contemporary German History and Society at the University of Haifa, November 25 and 26, 2019.
-This conference was a great success.
-It brought together seventeen distinguished scholars, coming from the US, Germany, Spain, UK, Poland and Israel, bound together by the same enthusiasm about the intellectual personality of Landauer, and the same desire to expand and renew extent scholarship on his life and work.
+The concept for this book was born out of the meeting of the two editors at the Maimonides Center for Advanced Studies in Hamburg during 2016–17, and more specifically out of our joint research on the last months of Landauer’s life in the Munich Räterepublik in 1918–1919.
+During our work, we developed the idea to commemorate the 100th anniversary of Landauer’s death by joining our respective domains of expertise, Sprachphilosophie (Libera Pisano) and Jewish political thought (Cedric Cohen Skalli), to convene scholars to a conference entitled The Skepsis and Antipolitics of Gustav Landauer.
+A century after Landauer’s tragic death, in a time marked by a deep skepticism concerning the consequences of modern politics, but also more than a century after the linguistic turn in philosophy, we decided to devote this international conference to the complex articulation of skepsis and antipolitics in Landauer’s life, thought and legacy.
+The conference was organized by the Bucerius Institute for the Research of Contemporary German History and Society at the University of Haifa on November 25–26, 2019, and was a great success.
+It brought together seventeen distinguished scholars from the US, Germany, Spain, the UK, Poland and Israel, bound together by a shared enthusiasm for the intellectual personality of Landauer and the desire to expand and renew extant scholarship on his life and work.

-The seventeen scholarly contributions we are proud to present in this volume are organized along four broad rubrics: 1.
-Linguistic Skepticism in Landauer’s literary and political anarchism; 2.
-Mysticism, Romanticism, and History in the antipolitical stance of Landauer; 3.
-Elective affinities: Landauer and his Contemporaries and 4.
-Landauer, between defense and renewal of Judaism.
-By combining history of philosophy, literary critique, cultural and intellectual history, theology and Jewish and German studies, the volume reveals the richness of the notions of skepsis and antipolitics in Landauer’s life, works and intellectual entourage.
+The seventeen scholarly contributions we are proud to present in this volume are organized into four broad categories: 1.
+Linguistic skepticism in Landauer’s literary and political anarchism; 2.
+Mysticism, romanticism, and history in the antipolitical stance of Landauer; 3.
+Elective affinities: Landauer and his contemporaries and 4.
+Landauer between the defense and renewal of Judaism.
+By combining history of philosophy, literary critique, cultural and intellectual history, theology and Jewish and German studies, the volume reveals the richness of the notions of skepsis and antipolitics in the context of Landauer’s life, work and intellectual entourage.

-Linguistic Skepticism in Landauer’s literary and political anarchism
+Linguistic skepticism in Landauer’s literary and political anarchism